2024 Water Quality

 OVERVIEW:

-2023 testing included weekly microbiological tests with zero positive results for total coliform.
-A special testing for the gasoline additive MTBE was reported to be below the detection level.
+2024 testing included weekly microbiological tests with zero positive results for total coliform.
+Testing for PFAS under the UCMR5 rule was completed in 2024, with all samples returning as below detection limits.
 The District participates in the state dental fluoridation program and adds fluoride to the treated water.
 Lead and copper tests were conducted in 2023 at 30 sites in the District with results below maximum contamination level.

 WATER SOURCE: